Body mass indexes (BMI) are measures of body weight distribution and are used to assess whether or not a person is at a healthy weight.

 Neck circumference capture:

 Calculation of body fat using the Navy and YMCA methods.
 The Navy method and the YMCA method are both methods for estimating body fat.
 The Navy method (also known as the 3-component model method) calculates body fat percentage based on the measurement of waist circumference, height and body weight.
 In addition, the formula is based on gender and age group.
 The YMCA method uses a simpler formula, calculated based on the measurement of height, weight and waist circumference.
 The formula is simpler than the Navy method, but also less accurate.
 Both methods are only estimates and are not very accurate, which is why it is also possible to enter the body fat percentage determined, for example, with a bathroom scale below.

 It is possible to specify a body fat rate here, for example if a more accurate value than the calculated one is known from a body fat measurement.
 By default the Body Fat calculated according to the Navy method is used.

 The Fat Free Mass Index (FFMI) is an index that goes beyond the simple BMI.
-The BMI does not consider how the weight comes about, whether through muscle or fat.
-The FFMI is more meaningful here, as it takes into account the body fat percentage.
-A high FFMI signals a good state of training so a high muscle content.
-The upper limit for the FFMI is 25 for men and 22 for women.
-Thus, one can read off the potential that can be achieved through training and nutrition in one's own FFMI.
-Men should aim for a FFMI over 20 and women over 17.
+BMI does not take into account the origin of weight, i.e. muscle or fat.
+BMI is more relevant in this case, as it takes into account body fat.
+A high FFMI indicates a good training condition and therefore a high proportion of muscle.
+The upper limit of FFMI is 25 for men and 22 for women, which is a measure of the potential that can still be achieved through training and diet.
+Men should aim for an FFMI above 20 and women should aim for 17.